PEtab-dev/PEtab/doc/development.rst

 years, 2 persons for 2 years and one person for 1 year.
 The persons with more votes were elected for a longer period (if they accepted for the longer period).
 In case of an equal number of votes among any of the top 5 candidates, there would have been run-off elections between those candidates with equal numbers of votes.
 The editors-elect were given 3 working days to accept the election.
-If an editor decides to hand over his editorial role before his election period expires, editors elected for a shorter time period can decide to take over and expand their time as an editor for the remaining time.
+If an editor would decide to hand over his editorial role before the end of their term, an editor elected for a shorter term period could decide to take over and extend their term to the end of the leaving editor's original term.

 PEtab format development process
 ++++++++++++++++++++++++++++++++